stuartcarnie/lua-mesos/README.md

 lua-mesos
 =========

-Apache Mesos framework for LuaJIT 2.x
+Apache Mesos framework for Lua using LuaJIT 2.x

 Description
 -----------

-This project serves as an initial experimentation with the Apache Mesos framework and embedding Lua to server as the distributed framework.
+This project serves as an initial experimentation with the Apache Mesos framework and embedding Lua to serve as the distributed runtime / framework.
 The interest in embedding Lua rather than running it via the shell would be beneficial for a number of reasons, such as